Houston Brain Injury Lawyers

 The effects of traumatic injuries to the brain are not always immediately apparent.
 They can develop slowly over time following a head injury.
 As we have seen in recent years, many soldiers returning from combat overseas are discovering the latent effects of traumatic brain injury suffered from shell shock.
 Sports athletes, particularly boxers and football players, may show signs of traumatic brain injury later in their careers as a result of repeated mini-traumas occurring over their career.

-Victims of auto collisions can sustain concussions and even traumatic brain injury as a result of the whiplash effect on their heads and necks.
+can sustain concussions and even traumatic brain injury as a result of the whiplash effect on their heads and necks.
 The human brain is effectively floating inside the skull.
 When the head gets whipped back and forth in a motor vehicle accident, often the brain gets slammed into the insides of the skull resulting in the bursting of tiny blood vessels (hemorrhage).

 Childbirth injuries can cause traumatic brain injury.
 Doctors attempting to force natural child births when the baby is too large for the canal can result in improper use of the forceps and/or vacuum systems resulting in skull compression and/or oxygen deprivation.